Should You Fertilize Desert Landscape Plants?

 On the other hand, if you have reason to believe your plant has a genuine nutrient deficiency, synthetic fertilizers are more quickly absorbed and get to work on deficiencies faster.
 If you use a synthetic fertilizer, follow the instructions or dilute the recommended amount by half.
 Too much can cause fertilizer burn.

-The Effects of Fertilizer on Microbes
+The Effects of Organic vs Synthetic Fertilizer on Microbes

 It’s well established that organic matter provides food for beneficial microorganisms in soil and encourages their colonization.

-However there’s an ongoing debate as to whether synthetic fertilizers harm the beneficial microorganisms in your soil.
+However, there’s an ongoing debate as to whether synthetic fertilizers harm the beneficial microorganisms in your soil.

 Soil scientist Ashley Labrecque, B.Sc. does a deep dive on this topic in this video.